HIV Mouth Sores: Causes, Symptoms and Treatments

 At what stage does HIV cause mouth sores?

-Mouth sores are more common to occur during advanced stage of infection like during AIDS stage.
-It occurs due to weakened immunity as a result of HIV infection causing acquired immunodeficiency syndrome (AIDS).
+Mouth sores are more likely to occur during the advanced stage of infection, such as during the AIDS stage.
+It occurs due to weakened immunity as a result of HIV infection, causing acquired immunodeficiency syndrome (AIDS).

 Do mouth sores mean you have HIV?

-Mouth sores during HIV infection is common in 50% of HIV positive patients and chances are as high as 80% in those who are at advanced HIV stage i.e., AIDS.
+Mouth sores during HIV infection are common in 50% of HIV positive patients, and the chances are as high as 80% in those who are at the advanced HIV stage, i.e., AIDS.

 Your Doctors Online uses high-quality and trustworthy sources to ensure content accuracy and reliability.
 We rely on peer-reviewed studies, academic research institutions and medical associations to provide up-to-date and evidence-based information to the users.